-Nutrients and Contaminants
+2. Nutrients and Contaminants

-We predict that the transport downstream of nutrients and contaminants will decrease as a result of overall drought conditions, but that concentrations of both may increase locally.
+We predict that the transport downstream of nutrients and contaminants will decrease, but that concentrations of both may increase locally.
 Presence of nutrients and contaminants in the system is controlled by concentration and rate of input to the system (loading), as well as transport, transformation, and burial within the system.
 Reduced freshwater flow may decrease contaminant loading because most contaminants enter the waterways via runoff during storm events (Weston et al. 2015).
-However, depending on conditions, lower flow may increase the concentration of contaminants in the parts of the system, because less inflow results in less dilution and slower transport out of the system.
+Paradoxically, lower flow may also increase the concentration of contaminants in the system because less inflow results in less dilution and slower transport out of the system.

 Discharge from wastewater treatment plants provides the bulk of the nitrogen influx into the system, though nitrogen also enters the system from agricultural and urban runoff (Wankel et al. 2006, Novick et al. 2015, Saleh and Domagalski 2015).
-Based on predicted changes to hydrology, drought may not significantly impact loading from wastewater treatment plants, but it will reduce dilution and transport times, potentially leading to increases in observed concentrations in certain areas.
+Based on predicted changes to hydrology, drought may not significantly impact loading from wastewater treatment plants, but it will reduce dilution and increase transport times, potentially leading to increases in observed concentrations in certain areas.
 During the 2012-2016 drought, an increase in ammonium concentrations was one of the responses noted (Conrad et al. draft manuscript).
 Upgrades to the Sacramento Regional County's Wastewater Treatment Plant, which were completed in May of 2021, substantially reduced total nitrogen inputs to the Delta, and may change the response of nitrogen to the current drought (District 2021).

-We do not expect the TUCP or EDB to significantly impact loading or concentation of nutrients and contaminants above any changes due to the drought itself, which will have an overriding effect on conditions.
+We do not expect the TUCP to significantly impact loading or concentation of nutrients and contaminants above any changes due to the drought itself.
+Increased treatment for aquatic vegetation control within Franks Tract due to the Barrier may increase local concentration of herbicides in the vicinity of the barrier, but we do not predict any largerscale effects of the Barrier on nutrients or contaminants.

-Phytoplankton and Harmful Algal Blooms
+3. Phytoplankton and Harmful Algal Blooms

 We predict the drought will produce an increase in both duration and severity of blooms of Microcystis and other harmful algae, with the potential for localized increases in other phytoplankton.
 Reduction in nutrient influx can reduce phytoplankton growth (Wetz and Yoskowitz 2013).
-However, because nutrients in the estuary are not generally considered limiting, longer residence times and increased water clarity associated with drought may result in some local increases in primary productivity (Wetz and Yoskowitz 2013, Glibert et al. 2014b).
+However, because nutrients in the estuary are not generally considered limiting, longer residence times and increased water clarity associated with drought may result in some local increases in biomass or productivity (Wetz and Yoskowitz 2013, Glibert et al. 2014b).
 On the landscape scale, no clear relationship has been identified between estuary-wide phytoplankton biomass (as indexed by chlorophyll) and outflow (Kimmerer 2002).
 Several examples of localized blooms, however, have been tied to particular outflow conditions.
 In Suisun Bay, high chlorophyll can only occur when there are relatively long residence times, but also high freshwater inputs (Hammock et al. 2019).
-The drought years of 2014 and 2016 saw major diatom blooms when the combination of high nutrients and high residence times allowed for increased diatom growth (Glibert et al. 2014a, Jungbluth et al. 2020).
-However, the most consistent change in phytoplankton seen during droughts over the past 20 years is the increase in Microcystis and other harmful algal blooms (Lehman et al. 2017).
+The drought years of 2014 and 2016 saw major diatom blooms when the combination of high nutrients and long residence times allowed diatom growth (Glibert et al. 2014a, Jungbluth et al. 2020).
+However, the most consistent change in phytoplankton seen during droughts over the past 20 years is the increase in

+Microcystis and other harmful algal blooms, resulting from high temperatures and long residence times (Lehman et al. 2017).

-The installation of the EDB will reduce flow through Frank's Tract, so and therefore may increase harmful algal blooms in the central Delta.
-Separating the impact of the EDB from increases due to the droughtdrought itself, however, will likely be difficult.
+The installation of the Barrier will reduce flow through Frank's Tract, so and therefore may increase harmful algal blooms in the central Delta.
+Separating the impact of the Barrier from increases due to the droughtdrought itself, however, will likely be difficult.
 We do not predict any change in Micrycystis due to the TUCP above the impact of the drought itself.

-Zooplankton
+4. Zooplankton